Areco892/cse134B-hw4-part5/src/pages/posts/fable-2.md

 image:
     src: '/sleeping_beauty.png'
     alt: 'A beautiful princess is cursed by an evil fairy to fall into a deep sleep, only to be awakened years later by true love’s kiss.
 A tale of fate, love, and the power of kindness in the face of evil.'
-moralStory: "Love, bravery, and fate can break even the darkest curses."
 ---

 # THE SLEEPING BEAUTY